-...a group that cares about others, at home or abroad.
-They wish for less conflict and more
+...a group that cares about others, at home wish for less conflict and

 ... a group that are just getting by.
-They blame the system for its unfairness, but not other people
+They blame the system for its unfairness. but not other people

-...a group that has done well and means well towards others, but also sees a lot of good in the status quo
+...a group that has done well and means well towards others. but also sees a lot of good in the status quo